The Power of Matching for Online Fractional Hedonic Games: Related Work

 There is a vast body of literature on online matching.
 A recent survey is given by \citet{HTW24a}.
 Here, we only discuss the works that are closest to our setting.
-For unweighted graphs, \citet{GKM+19a} give the online algorithm with the currently best known competitive ratio for maximum cardinality matchings with adversarial vertex arrival. \citet{KRTV13a} study MWMs with random vertex arrival on one side of bipartite graphs and show that the upper bound of~$\frac{1}{e}$, which stems from the fact that the scenario generalizes the secretary problem, can be matched by an algorithm. \citet{EFGT22a} propose an algorithm for approximating an MWM in general weighted graphs with random vertex arrival where the total number of vertices to arrive is known in advance.
+For unweighted graphs, \citet{GKM+19a} give the online algorithm with the currently best known competitive ratio for maximum cardinality matchings with adversarial vertex arrival. \citet{KRTV13a} study MWMs with random vertex arrival on one side of bipartite graphs and show that the upper bound of~$\frac{1}{e}$, which stems from the fact that the scenario generalizes the secretary problem, can be matched by an algorithm. \citet{EFGT22a} present an algorithm for approximating an MWM in general weighted graphs with random vertex arrival where the total number of vertices to arrive is known in advance.
 They also show the asymptotic tightness of that algorithm's competitive ratio by considering a family of graphs where all edge weights differ by a large factor, so there is only one valuable edge for a matching.
-Finally, \citet{BuRo23a} study online MWM under free dissolution.
+Our optimal matching algorithm considers their setting with an unknown number of agents.
+Finally, \citet{FKM+09a} introduce free disposal of edges in online matching.
+They determine the optimal competitive ratio of $1-\frac 1e$ for the bipartite setting when one side of the agents is present offline. \citet{BuRo25b} extend free disposal to the notion of free dissolution in coalition formation that we study.